kenkomu/hash-to-group/README.md

 ## Overview

-This project computes a hash-to-group function \( H_{2,3} \) that maps binary inputs to elements in the group \( \mathbb{Z}^*_5 \) (integers modulo 5).
+This project computes a hash-to-group function H{2,3}that maps binary inputs to elements in the group Z∗5 (integers modulo 5).
 The function uses SHA-256 as a hash function to convert the input into a pair of bits, which are then used as exponents for the group's generators (2 and 3 in this case).
 The final value is the product of these generators raised to the extracted bit powers.

 ## Requirements